SuRu190/Random-Color-Generator/README.md

 # 🎨 Background Color Changer

-This is a simple and fun web project that changes the page's background colour every time you click a button.
+This is a simple and fun web project that changes the webpage background colour every time you click a button.
 It's a beginner-friendly project created to practice basic JavaScript DOM manipulation and event handling.

 ## 🚀 Live Demo